 Note: All Neat devices will show the following screen pictured above to register the device with a Microsoft teams account.
 The option to sign in directly on the device instead of using an activation code is available on all devices except Bar/Bar Pro.
 Only 3rd party touch screen external monitors attached to the Bar will have this option available to sign in directly on the Bar.

-- Once both devices have been successfully registered to a Microsoft Teams account via the device login page, the Pad will ask to you to select a device to begin the Teams level pairing process:
+- Once both devices have been successfully registered to a Microsoft Teams account via the device login page, the Pad will ask to you to select a device to begin the Microsoft level pairing process:

-- Once the correct Neat Bar/Bar Pro has been selected a code will appear on the Neat Bar to enter on the Pad and complete Microsoft Teams level pairing between the Neat Pad and the Neat Bar:
+- Once the correct Neat Bar/Bar Pro has been selected a code will appear on the Neat Bar to enter on the Pad and complete Microsoft level pairing between the Neat Pad and the Neat Bar:

 2.3 Note: Additional Neat Pad(s) as Controller or Scheduling Display